 Each year up to £5.5bn of Pension Credit, Housing Benefit and Council Tax Benefit goes unclaimed by older people.
 This is despite 1.6m people in later life living in poverty.
 Are you claiming your entitlements?

-Attendance Allowance is the benefit that many over-65s can claim if you need help with your personal care because of an illness or disability.
+Attendance Allowance is the benefit that many over-65s can claim if they need help with their personal care because of an illness or disability.

 If you look after someone who needs help because they are ill or disabled, then you are a carer, and you may be able to get Carer's Allowance

 Find out more about The Wireless

 Sign up for our fortnightly newsletter to stay on top of the latest from Age UK

 A factsheet with more detailed information on Income Tax.

 A download is a document (like a research report, a leaflet, or an application form) that can be transferred from our website to your computer.
 You can download a file, view it on your screen, print it, or save it to your computer.

 Most downloads on this website are PDFs.
 We use this format to ensure that the document looks the same on everyone’s computer (website pages, by contrast, appear differently depending on how people have set their computer up).